zczqxc5/CASA0014-plant-monitor-Xin-Cheng/README.md

 In this project, the prototype was designed in three phases.
 In the first stage, I completed the welding of the pre-designed Huzzah, reading Moisture and DHT library data Present live data via a webserver and send data via wifi to an MQTT server are realized<br>
 <img src="https://github.com/zczqxc5/CASA0014-plant-monitor-Xin-Cheng/blob/main/pictures/8bdd4a0682ba0da0b75f7b0ef9ff61a.jpg" width="500px"><br>

 The second step, I realized in the Arduino UNO R3 by monitoring the data of the ultrasonic sensor, to achieve the song "jingle bell" play or not.
-This is because the pre-designed Huzzah has no bare pins and it was difficult for me to add features with it and test the functionality.
+This is because the pre-designed Huzzah has no bare pins and it was difficult for me to add features with it and test the functionality. <br>
 The code for this prototype are shown in file "Buzzer-function(UNO R3).ino" <br>
 <img src="https://github.com/zczqxc5/CASA0014-plant-monitor-Xin-Cheng/blob/main/pictures/598b7b9bd06c72aa865ef5839df9fe1.jpg" width="500px"><br>

 In the final prototype, I combined the functions on the two boards into one.
 I welded Huzzah's unused pins "2,14,15,16" and "power supply" and ground with "wires", to connect the functions I wrote on the second prototype<br>